zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

     <h3>🌎 Life Explorer</h3>
     <ul>
       <li>Visited 7 countries worldwide</li>
-      <li>Traveled to all 32 provinces in China</li>
+      <li>Traveled to 32 provinces in China</li>
       <li>Rich experience in social work & activities</li>
     </ul>
   </div>
 </div>

 # 🔥 News
-- *2024.12*: &nbsp; 🎉🎉 One paper is accepted by The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
+- *2024.12*: &nbsp;🎉🎉 One paper is accepted by The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
 See you in Philadelphia!
-- *2024.09*: &nbsp; I was admitted to the 25 Fall graduate program at Kuang Yaming Honors School, Nanjing University.
+- *2024.09*: &nbsp;I was admitted to the 25 Fall graduate program at Kuang Yaming Honors School, Nanjing University.
 My primary research focus will be on AI for Science.
-- *2024.08*: &nbsp; I have joined Microsoft as a Research Intern under the guidance of Principal Researcher Justin Ding, where I focus on evaluating and enhancing LLM outputs.
+- *2024.08*: &nbsp;I have joined Microsoft as a Research Intern under the guidance of Principal Researcher Justin Ding, where I focus on evaluating and enhancing LLM outputs.

 # 📝 Publications